tidalcycles/strudel/paper/demo-preprocessed.md

 more often the mini-notation for even terser notation of rhythmic sequences.
-Such sequences are often treated only a starting point for manipulation, where they then are undergo pattern transformations such as repetition, symmetry, interference or randomisation, potentially at multiple timescales.
+Such sequences are often treated only a starting point for manipulation, where they then are undergo pattern transformations such as repetition, symmetry, interference/combination or randomisation, potentially at multiple timescales.
 Because Strudel patterns are represented as pure functions of time rather than as data structures, very long and complex generative results can be represented and manipulated without having to store the resulting sequences in memory.

 # Pattern Example